spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

+{% info_block warningBox "Warning" %}

-If you have decided to not delegate DNS to Spryker please think about how you want to deal with customers reaching your shop via the root domain (in our example spryker.com).
-Why is this important?
-Since our PaaS is working with DNS names for its endpoints almost exclusively, we cannot provide you with an IP to point the DNS name to.
-It is unfortunate that you also cannot set a CNAME for a root domain.
-This means, you either find a way to redirect your visitors via another endpoint, or you delegate your DNS to us to resolve this issue.
+If you do not delegate DNS to Spryker, decide how to deal with customers reaching your shop using the root domain (in our example, this is spryker.com).
+Spryker cannot provide you with an IP to point the DNS name to because Spryker PaaS works with DNS names for its endpoints exclusively.
+You also cannot set a `CNAME` for a root domain.
+This means that you either find a way to redirect your visitors via another endpoint or delegate your DNS to us to resolve this issue.

+{% endinfo_block %}

 ## Three weeks before go-live